 As a kind of taster to the major exhibition in 2020, members of the project team will assist in curating a smaller exhibition in late 2018 in the NPG’s Robert Oatley Gallery.
 Coinciding with the 20th anniversary of the NPG, this exhibition will involve a rehang of the room usually devoted to Australia’s “founding fathers.”
 Our rehang, instead, will pair each significant founding father with a lesser known indigenous interlocutor who in every case helped realise individual European achievements but who is today far less known.
 Examples will include Joseph Banks and Raiatean Tupaia, Matthew Flinders and Garigal Bungaree, and even Samuel Marsden and Maori Hongi Hika.
 As these pairs indicate, the scope of the rehang will extend beyond mainland Australia—chiefly because Australia’s earliest colonists themselves considered the region larger than the continent alone.
 The smaller exhibition will use items from the NPG’s own collection, and elsewhere in Australia and overseas.
-It will be accompanied by a short research-based publication and educational website, both called Founding Pairs.

 2. Major Exhibition